Mrs. Christine Evelyn Anderson

 William Percy Jones

-[ eyecandy ] Vice-commander of the Cogwheels Association.
+deceased] Vice-commander of the Cogwheels Association.
 Weird gray-mixed hair and an eye that functions as both a demon-detector and a flashlight.
 Christine secretly thinks that he's the hottest thing since Nagasaki (though obviously not in those exact words).
+Died in the massacre on the 2nd of January, 1948 Rendered incapable of continued existence on Earth due to injuries.

 Reserved for possible future story-arcs